airshipit/docs/doc/source/airship2/site-setup.rst

 ------------------

-Airship uses a command line utility airshipctl that drives the deployment and lifecycling management of Kubernetes clouds and software stacks.
+Airship uses a command line utility airshipctl that drives the deployment and life cycling management of Kubernetes clouds and software stacks.

 This utility articulates lifecycle management as a list of phases, or as a plan of phases or plan.
 For each of these phases, a YAML document set is